hellums/lacey-bacon/README.md

 TO RUN PROGRAM: (assuming both tests above have no issues)
 >python3 romcom.py

-TO VIEW JUPYTER NOTEBOOK RESULTS:
->Open [romcom.pdf](https://github.com/hellums/lacey-bacon/blob/root/romcom.pdf) in your Adobe or PDF Viewer of choice.

 # PACKAGES INVOLVED
 See requirements.txt file in project folder.